bitforgeagi/dark-voice/README.md

 # Dark Voice Demo

-A Python GUI application demonstrating the Dark Voice TTS engine, a simple wrapper for the Kokoro-82M TTS model.
+A Python GUI application demonstrating the Dark Voice TTS engine.
+Learn how to build a simple wrapper for the Kokoro-82M TTS model.
 This educational project helps developers understand how to implement text-to-speech functionality in Python applications.
+100% offline Text-to-Speech! (after model / voice downloads)

 ## Prerequisites